 - Click on Privacy then select Background apps

-- Here toggle off the button “Let apps run in background” As show image below.
+- Here toggle off the button “Let apps run in the background” As shown image below.

-If you are Windows 7 and 8 user Here’s how to disable background apps from starting with the system:
+If you are Windows 7 and 8 users Here’s how to disable background apps from starting with the system: